department-of-veterans-affairs/va.gov-cms/READMES/code-review.md

 A PR Owner is either the author of the code, the creator of the Pull Request, or another designated person.
 There should be only a single PR Owner per Pull Request.
 A PR Owner can be anyone with a Github account.

-_Merging the Pull Request on Approval and test passing needs to read Merging the Pull Request when it's approved, tests are passing and the PR meets a Definition of Done._

 The PR Owner will be the person `assigned` to the pull request.

 *Code Owner Responsibilities:*